farrel/simplecheck/README.md

 Simplecheck
 ===========

-Simplecheck is a property checking API for Ruby.
+Simplecheck is a property checking API for Ruby designed for quickly checking of arguments.
 Once included into a class it provides the `check` instance method which takes a list of arguments and a condition to check them against.

 If a check fails an exception of type `Simplecheck::CheckFailed` is raised.

 Usage
 -----

     require 'simplecheck'

     class Person